technion/messagesodium/README.md

 Let's be clear about the fact that I have no known issue with the current CookieStore implementation.
 However, it's worth having a read of the view of [Google's Adam Langley](https://www.imperialviolet.org/2013/10/07/chacha20.html) when describing "a strong motivation to replace it" when describing CBC mode.

 Indeed, the are several comments in the original Rails source code to the effect of "this dance is done in the hope we don't introduce a vulnerability".
+In general, it would be argued that a thin layer of code on libsodium presents a higher quality product than a library over OpenSSL.

 What you'll find in this gem is a much smaller, more easily audited codebase without any hoops to jump through.